kaaalim/mysql-data-merge/README.md

 # mysql-datamerge
-merge tool for mysql databases
+Online service for diff and mege mysql databases

 Application requires simple DB with one table to log the merging statistics (lost)